markowetzlab/pathml/README.md

 Learning to use PathML
 ----
-See our extensive tutorial [here](https://github.com/markowetzlab/pathml-tutorial).
+See our extensive tutorial [here](https://github.com/markowetzlab/pathml-tutorial) and our complete documentation including PathML's API reference [here](https://path-ml.readthedocs.io/).

 Disclaimer
 ----